 Blood painted the street crimson, and suddenly, there was Parson Sinews again, no longer a blur of motion.
 Just a crumpled form on the ground, heavily wounded.
 Drenched in his own blood, Jonathan could hear him laughing, and suddenly he was sure he was hallucinating.

-Sinews carried on laughing, even as the remaining policemen cuffed Sinews and carted him off into a black maria.
+Sinews carried on laughing, even as the remaining policemen cuffed Sinews and carted him off into a black Maria.
 In a few moments, they had rounded up their dead and wounded and were off again.

 The street was empty, save for Jonathan and Mr. Ocelot.
 Stunned into silence by what he’d just witnessed, he wandered out of his hiding place and came to a halt on the sidewalk.
 Blood ran along the cobbles, the rain washing the streets clean, red lines spreading out like veins.
 In a matter of moments, the street was washed clean, and any evidence of what had just happened was gone.